gurparveen/product-sales-region-analytics/powerbi-project/README.md

 # Power BI Dashboard – Product, Sales & Region Analytics

-This Power BI dashboard visualizes key insights from the Product–Sales–Region dataset.
+This Power BI dashboard visualizes key insights from the ProductSalesRegion dataset.
 It highlights sales performance, profit trends, customer behavior, and operational metrics such as delivery time.

 ---